By Celia Coates

 Benedict had been interested in the differences among cultures and began to systematize them.
-She formed pairs of cultures in which one of the pair could be characterized as anxious and one not, one surly (her own description) and one nice, one with low morals and one with high, one characterized by hatred and aggression and one with affection.
+She formed pairs of cultures in which one of the pair could be characterized as anxious and one not anxious, one surly (her own description) and one nice, one with low morals and one with high, one characterized by hatred and aggression and one by affection.
 Initially she described these different kinds of cultures as either secure or insecure.
 At first she analyzed the pairs in terms of social organization and customs as she looked for a way to find the origin of the surliness or niceness.
 She found no consistent correlation between specific behaviors and the overall societal attitude.
 No explanation lay, for example, in contrasting cultures that were patrilineal nomadic hunters with ones that were matrilineal settled farmers.
 Secure and insecure, surly and nice cultures were found in both groups.

 Psychologist Abraham Maslow, a great innovator himself, said that Benedict’s next approach was a revolutionary conceptual jump.
 She looked not only at the specific cultural behavior but the function of that behavior.
-Suicide, for example can be an act of honor as it once was in old Japan when a defeated warrior took his own life, or as an act of revenge as it was in some tribes when someone killed themselves “on the doorstep” of an enemy.
+Suicide, for example can be an act of honor as it once was in old Japan when a defeated warrior took his own life, or as an act of revenge as it was in some tribes when someone killed themselves on the doorstep of an enemy.

 Benedict developed the concept of synergy as a way to look at the role or purpose of a behavior such as suicide: she wanted to know about the overall forest of what it meant and how it functioned in a society.
 She found out that there was a difference in the life philosophy and values between the surly and nice cultures.
-She concluded that,

 “From all comparative material the conclusion that emerges is that societies where non-aggression is conspicuous have social orders in which the individual by the same act and at the same time serves his own advantage and that of the group.
 The problem is one of social engineering and depends upon how large the areas of mutual advantage are in any society.
 Non-aggression occurs not because people are unselfish and put social obligations above personal desires but because social arrangements make these two identical.” *